Diagnosing ADHD in Children

-When you think your child might have strep throat or the flu, you head to the doctor and, after completing some laboratory tests, the doctor will let you know what condition your child has and how to treat it.
-However, with ADHD there is no blood test or any other lab test to show whether ADHD is present.
+When you think your child may have strep throat or the flu, you take them to the doctor and after completing some laboratory tests, the doctor will let you know what condition your child has and how to treat it.
+However, with ADHD there is no blood test or any other simple test to show whether ADHD is present.

 The diagnosis of ADHD is based on questionnaires completed by the patient, if they are old enough, the parents, other caregivers and teachers.
-Based on the results of the questionnaire, along with in-depth discussions, your medical provider determines whether your child has ADHD.
+Based on the results of the questionnaire, along with in depth discussions, your medical provider will determine whether your child has ADHD.
 Physicians, Psychologists, Psychiatrists and Social Workers all routinely diagnose ADHD.

 The complete process for diagnosing ADHD should include the following:

 A physical examination is normally completed to rule out any medical causes of the symptoms.
-Conditions such as vision problems and hearing problems are sometimes associated with some symptoms of ADHD and these areas should be checked first.
+Conditions such as vision problems and hearing problems can be associated with some of the symptoms of ADHD and these areas should be checked first.
 (10 Medical Symptoms That Share Symptoms with ADD/ADHD)

 ADHD is considered to be hereditary.
-Similar symptoms may be present in other family members or parents might remember similar characteristics from when they were growing up.
-Some adults discover their diagnosis of ADHD during the diagnostic process for their child.
+Similar symptoms may be present in other family members or parents may remember that they shared similar characteristics when they were growing up.
+Some adults have discovered their diagnosis of ADHD during the diagnostic process for their child.

-Your physician might ask about the pregnancy and birth, early milestones and whether there seemed to be any developmental delays.
+Your physician will ask about the pregnancy and birth, the early milestones and whether there seemed to be any developmental delays.
 (Developmental delay is not a symptom of ADHD and may indicate other problems.)

-In addition to the family history, you should discuss with your doctor any present situations in your household such as divorce, new sibling, or a recent move.
-Sometimes the stress of these situations can create similar behaviors, such as inability to focus or hyperactivity.
+In addition to the family history, you should discuss with your doctor and present situations in your household such as divorce, new sibling, or a recent move.
+Sometimes the stress of these situations can create similar behaviors as are often seen with ADHD.

 Some of the common rating scales used for the diagnosis of ADHD are:

 This step is not always included in the diagnostic process; however, your physician may request additional psychological testing.
 Some times an IQ test is requested if there is a large discrepancy between your child's perceived abilities and their school performance.
-The psychiatrist or psychologist might also discuss co-existing conditions that are commonly seen with ADHD, such as depression or bipolar disorder, especially if there is a history of such in your family or if your child is exhibiting problem symptoms that are not directly associated with ADHD.
+The medical professional may also want to discuss co-existing conditions that are commonly seen with ADHD such as depression or bipolar disorder, especially if there is a history of such in your family or if your child is exhibiting problem symptoms that are not directly associated with ADHD.